What Is the Lifespan of Plumbing Pipes?

 - Cast iron: Older drain pipes made from cast iron typically last 50-75 years before developing leaks or blockages from interior corrosion.

-Signs Your Pipes Are Approaching the End of Their Lifespan
+How Can You Tell Your Pipes Are Near the End of Their Lifespan?

 Recognizing when your pipes are nearing failure helps you avoid emergency situations.
 Watch for discolored water, which indicates corrosion inside pipes.
 Frequent leaks, low water pressure, visible corrosion on exposed pipes, and persistent drain clogs can all signal aging plumbing.
 Many homeowners in older Edmond neighborhoods discover their galvanized pipes are rusted through when a minor leak reveals extensive hidden deterioration.